|

-In 2008, Fremont voters will have an opportunity to elect a new mayor and two
+In 2010, Fremont voters will have an opportunity to elect two

 council members.
 It is our intention to elect officials who share